abhitrueprogrammer/gh_org_tool/README.md

 [![JWT](https://img.shields.io/badge/JWT-Auth-black.svg)](https://jwt.io/)
 [![Gradle](https://img.shields.io/badge/Gradle-8.5-blue.svg)](https://gradle.org/)

-A robust backend platform designed to provide insightful analytics and a competitive leaderboard for GitHub organizations.
+A robust springboot based backend platform designed to provide insightful analytics and a competitive leaderboard for GitHub organizations.
 This application empowers users to track contributor activity, identify top performers, and gain a deeper understanding of their open-source or private projects.

 ## Key Features

+- **Enterprise grade:** Uses all conventions utilized by springboot to separate data layer from business logic from controllers.
-*   **Secure User Authentication:** Implements JWT-based authentication with Spring Security for secure access to the platform.
+- **Secure User Authentication:** Implements JWT-based authentication with Spring Security for secure access to the platform.
-*   **GitHub Organization Integration:** Seamlessly connects with the GitHub API to fetch data about organizations, repositories, and contributors.
+- **GitHub Organization Integration:** Seamlessly connects with the GitHub API to fetch data about organizations, repositories, and contributors.
-*   **Contributor Leaderboard:** A core feature that ranks contributors based on their commits, providing a clear view of top performers across an organization's repositories.
+- **Contributor Leaderboard:** A core feature that ranks contributors based on their commits, providing a clear view of top performers across an organization's repositories.
-*   **RESTful API:** A well-documented and easy-to-use RESTful API for all platform functionalities.
+- **RESTful API:** A well-documented and easy-to-use RESTful API for all platform functionalities.
-*   **Scalable & Containerized:** The entire application is containerized using Docker and managed with Docker Compose, ensuring easy deployment, scalability, and environment consistency.
+- **Scalable & Containerized:** The entire application is containerized using Docker and managed with Docker Compose, ensuring easy deployment, scalability, and environment consistency.
-*   **Database Migrations:** Utilizes Flyway for version-controlled database schema management, making it easy to track and apply database changes.
+- **Database Migrations:** Utilizes Flyway for version-controlled database schema management, making it easy to track and apply database changes.
-*   **Caching Layer:** Leverages Redis for caching frequently accessed data, significantly improving response times and reducing the load on the database and GitHub API.
+- **Redis Lock & Distributed Locking:** Leverages Redisson to implement Redis-based distributed locks that safely serialize access to the heavy-duty /leaderboard/refresh route, preventing simultaneous leaderboard creation requests and ensuring data consistency during concurrent operations.

 ## Architecture & Workflow